DelineaXPM/delinea-platform/Scripts/SecretServer/EntraId/Instructions.md

 - Click on Import.

-- Cpoy and Paste the XML in the [Entra ID User.xml File](./Templates/Entra%20ID%20User.xml)
+- Copy and Paste the XML in the [Entra ID User File](./Templates/Entra%20ID%20User.xml)

 - Click on Save